| Written by Mark Buzinkay

 Safety challenges in container terminals, particularly regarding reefers, have a profound impact on productivity and profitability.
 By prioritizing personnel safety, implementing accident prevention measures, addressing harsh environmental conditions, managing fatigue, and embracing remote monitoring technologies such as automated reefer monitoring, terminal managers and directors can create a safer work environment, enhance operational efficiency, and safeguard their bottom line.
 By leveraging scientific research and industry best practices, container terminals can pave the way for a safer, more productive, and profitable future.

 To do so, HSE departments create rules to avoid accidents.
 Not only to comply with legal regulations but also mitigate the chance of an accident, as learned from industry best practices.
 As the global container business grows year by year, the recruitment of low experience workers does as well.
-The expanding container business, a complex work environment, and low experience workers correlate with risk for occupational injuries, shown by a study of the port of Genova from 1980-2006 (2).
+The expanding container business, a complex work environment, and inexperienced workers correlate with risk for occupational injuries, as shown by a study of the Port of Genova from 1980-2006 (2).

 At the same time, operations in the yard must continue.
 A stop costs not only money but also impacts your reputation as a reliable service provider in terms of meeting your deadlines.
 Incidents and accidents will stop your operations and therefore, must be avoided.
 Training of staff in proper procedures are essential, but there remains the human factor that is responsible for most labour-related accidents in ports.